nkorsakov-tw/qa.md/test-plan.md

 **Negative testing**

+- Order a large quantity of articles, add modifiers, add menus, add combi deals, apply a discount, add an article message, change courses, fire the next course, transfer the table, order more items, apply another type of discount, void an item, split the bill, add tips to each bill, reset tips and add them again.
+Finally, check out and make a payment.
+How will the system react to this sequence of actions?
+Test it.

-- You try to overload the system with various types of information.
-The aim is to input different values that could push the system into unpredictable behavior.
+The aim is to overload the system with various types of information.
+The goal is to input different values that could push the system into unpredictable behavior.

-**Special case**
+**Special cases**

 - Skip the menu item that isn't allowed to skip.
 Apply a discount to not full menu.
 What is the respond of the system?

-In this situation you unify the approaches from the previous cases to reach out a bit more serious issue.
+In this situation, you unify the approaches from the previous cases to reach out a bit more serious issue.